 3.4.
-We ensure that we do not contribute to deforestation through our supply chain, including no human-induced forest degradation or conversion of natural forest.
+We make every endeavour to reasonably ensure that we do not contribute to deforestation through our supply chain, including no human-induced forest degradation or conversion of natural forest.
 We use globally recognised tools to determine the areas and ecosystems that must be protected from deforestation and conversion for each of these commodity sectors, within the ecologically sensitive landscapes identified through credible multi-stakeholder processes, including the Deforestation-free and Conversion-free (DCF) Regional Guidance applicable in the Brazilian Amazon and Cerrado and the Gran Chaco of Argentina and Paraguay.